CPA Certification

 • Taxation and Regulation (REG)

-For their fourth section, examinees select one specialized discipline from three options:
+For the fourth section, you must choose one specialized discipline from a set of three options:

 • Business Analysis and Reporting (BAR)